lizmat/articles/5to6-phasers.md

 select which
 [warning categories](https://perldoc.pl/warnings#Category-Hierarchy) you
 want enabled / disabled with `use warnings` / `no warnings` in Perl 5.
-In Perl 6 however, you would need a `CONTROL` phaser:
+In Perl 6 however, you need a `CONTROL` phaser:

 CONTROL
 -------